JorgeMalaquiasDev/JorgeMalaquiasDev/README.md

-# 👋 Hello, I'm Jorge Malaquia
+# 👋 Hello, I'm Jorge Malaquias

 I'm a web developer from Brazil, currently focused on **Liferay**, **front-end development** and **enterprise web solutions**.